kiplangatkorir/KANEX/README.md

 KANEX leverages the Kolmogorov-Arnold Theorem to approximate complex functions through hierarchical and multi-head local attention.
 This allows the model to efficiently manage both computational and memory resources, while maintaining high performance on NLP tasks.

+## References

+Kolmogorov, A. N. (1957).
+On the representation of continuous functions of many variables by superposition of continuous functions of one variable and addition.
+Doklady Akademii Nauk SSSR, 114(5), 953-956.

+## Acknowledgements
+This project is inspired by the work on Kolmogorov-Arnold representation and its applications in machine learning.
+We thank the researchers and developers who have contributed to this field.